posita/dyce/docs/intro.rst

 Introduction
 ============

-``dyce`` is a Python library of simple tools for working with dice-based probabilities.
+``dyce`` is a pure-Python library for exploring dice probabilities.

 License
 -------